qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 ![](./assets/nested-screens.png)

 The key component in this type of user interface is the `StackView`.
-It allows us to place pages on a stack which then can be poped when the user wants to go back.
+It allows us to place pages on a stack which then can be popped when the user wants to go back.
 In the example here, we will show how this can be implemented.

 The initial home screen of the application is shown in the figure below.

 ![](./assets/interface-stack-home.png)

-The application start in `main.qml` where we have an `ApplicationWindow` containing a `ToolBar`, a `Drawer`, a `StackView` and a home page element, `Home`.
+The application starts in `main.qml`, where we have an `ApplicationWindow` containing a `ToolBar`, a `Drawer`, a `StackView` and a home page element, `Home`.
 We will look into each of the components below.

 ```qml
 import QtQuick